OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-02-Authorization-Misuse.md

 ## Business User Description

-When writing an application, it's critical to define what users can access the system (Authentication) and what they can do when using that application (Authorization).
-Authorization misuse occurs when the application incorrectly defines what a user can do in the system.
+When writing an application, it’s critical to verify the identity of a user (Authentication), and define the level of access privileges a user has when using that application (Authorization).
+Authorization misuse occurs when the application incorrectly defines what a user can do in a system.

 ## Description